 However, the control and risk management system cannot provide absolute protection against losses arising from business risks or fraudulent actions.

 Bayer expects legally and ethically impeccable conduct from all of its employees in daily business operations, as the way they carry out their duties affects the company’s reputation.
-By ensuring regular dialogue between employees and their supervisors and providing training courses involving the responsible Compliance Officers, the company endeavors to acquaint its employees with the numerous statutory and regulatory requirements of the countries where they work that are of relevance to them.
+By ensuring regular dialogue between employees and their supervisors and providing training courses involving the responsible Compliance Officers, the company endeavors to acquaint its employees with internal codes of behavior and with the numerous statutory and regulatory requirements of the countries where they work that are of relevance to them.
 This lays the foundation for managing the business responsibly and in compliance with the respective applicable laws.

 The Board of Management states in the Corporate Compliance Policy that Bayer is unreservedly committed to corporate compliance and will forgo any business transactions that would violate compliance principles.
 The Policy also details the organizational framework for corporate compliance and specifies areas in which violations of applicable law can have particularly serious adverse consequences, both for the entire enterprise and for individual employees.
 The principles set forth in the Corporate Compliance Policy are designed to guide employees in their business-related actions and protect them from potential misconduct.
 Its core requirements are:

-Employees may contact either their respective supervisors or the local Compliance Officers for support and advice on ensuring legally compliant conduct in specific business situations.
+Employees may contact their respective supervisors or Compliance Officers for support and advice on ensuring legally compliant conduct in specific business situations.

 Each Group company with business operations has at least one Compliance Officer.
-Some foreign companies have several local Compliance Officers with clearly defined responsibilities for the different business units within the respective companies.
-The main responsibilities of each local Compliance Officer include:
+Some foreign companies have several local compliance functions with clearly defined responsibilities for the different business units within the respective companies.
+The main responsibilities of each local compliance function include:

-- meeting Group-level reporting obligations toward the Chief Subgroup Compliance Officers at the Group management companies.
+meeting Group-level reporting obligations toward the Compliance Officers of the companies in each country.

 To maximize transparency, we provide regular and timely information on the Group’s position and significant changes in business activities to stockholders, financial analysts, stockholders’ associations, the media and the general public.
 Bayer complies with the recommendations of the Corporate Governance Code by publishing reports on business trends, financial position, results of operations and related risks four times a year.